verana-labs/verifiable-trust-vpr-spec/spec.md

 The VPR exposes a standardized query API that Verifiable Services and Verifiable User Agents use during trust resolution to confirm, in real time, whether a given participant is authorized to perform a specific action under a specific credential schema.
 This is what makes the trust in [Verifiable Trust](https://verana-labs.github.io/verifiable-trust-spec/) actually verifiable.

-The VPR is DID-method-agnostic — it stores registrations, not validations — leaving trust decisions and cryptographic verification where they belong: with the relying parties.
+The VPR is VID-method-agnostic — it stores registrations, not validations — leaving trust decisions and cryptographic verification where they belong: with the relying parties.
 It supports flexible permission management modes (open, ecosystem-controlled, or grantor-delegated), enabling ecosystems to tailor governance to their specific requirements.

 This specification defines the data model, API, and normative requirements for implementing and interacting with a Verifiable Public Registry.

 ## About this Document

-In order to fully understand the concepts developed in this document, you should have some basic knowledge of [[ref:DID]], [[ref:DIDComm]], [[ref:VS]], [[ref:ecosystem]], ledger-based applications, and more generally, all terms present in the [Terminology](#terminology) section.
+In order to fully understand the concepts developed in this document, you should have some basic knowledge of [[ref:VID]], [[ref:DIDComm]], [[ref:VS]], [[ref:ecosystem]], ledger-based applications, and more generally, all terms present in the [Terminology](#terminology) section.

 :::note
 Before exploring this spec, it is highly recommended to **first read** the [Verifiable Trust Spec](https://verana-labs.github.io/verifiable-trust-spec/).